Angular

 The styles of the hanko-auth

-element can be customized using CSS variables and parts.
-See our guide
+elements can be customized using CSS variables and parts.
+See our

 If you want to authenticate requests in your own backend, please view our backend guide.